Video 1: One Feed Supercharger for WordPress

 Points Covered in Above Video:

 - One of the issues with WordPress is that if you set your RSS feed to “summary” you will not get images from the post.
-If you set it to FULL text, you won’t get as many clicks (not to mention you may create more complex SEO issues which we cover in other Advanced Network Empire SEO Training Courses.)
-On the Network Empire Content Broadcasting Network, there are times when you will need only a summary, times when you will need the full text and times when you may need to stick a post to the top of a feed.
+If you set it to FULL text, you won’t get as many clicks (not to mention you may create more complex SEO issues which we cover in other Network Empire Content Broadcasting Network, there are times when you will need only a summary, times when you will need the full text and times when you may need to stick a post to the top of a feed.
 There are many other reasons you may need flexibility.
-See videos.
+See videos. .)
+On the

 - It is very constraining to have only one feed on your blog.
 One Feed Supercharger allows you to add unlimited quantities of feeds for any purpose you wish.